knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 pretend there is.
 This aliases `DateTime` to `\DateTime`.

 And... we're done!
-Namespaces make your class names longer, use statements allow you to create "shortcuts" so you can use short names in your code and the *whole* system works *exactly* like files inside directories.
+Namespaces make your class names longer, use statements allow you to create "shortcuts" and the *whole* system works *exactly* like files inside directories.

-Have fun!
+Ok, quick!
+Go add namespaces to everything!